mohdaamil120/omega_orion_company/README.md

 ## <a href="https://omega-orion.vercel.app/"> Demo</a>

+# Important information !!
+I have implemented all the properties as per the Figma design to ensure an exact replica of the provided layout.
+If the design appears slightly off or not as expected, try zooming in and out in your browser to align the view.
+This will help match the design precisely as intended.
+And also i have tryed a bit implementation in mobile view i have also uploaded screen shots as well.

 # Pixel Bloom: AI website agency

 This project is a **Figma design** implementation based on the provided Figma design.
 Built using **Vite** with **React** and **Styled-Components**, this project replicates the look and feel of the design with high attention to detail, ensuring the design is fully responsive across different devices.